THE BLACK WOMAN’S GUIDE TO THE 2020 Election

-As we write this guide, there’s American carnage (to borrow a phrase) on the U.S. political scene.
+As we write this guide, there’s American carnage (to borrow a phrase) on the U.S. political and socio-economic scene.

-- American intelligence officials have reported that Russians are interfering in our elections (AGAIN) to help reelect Trump.
+- As if that weren’t enough, American intelligence officials have reported that Russians are interfering in our elections (AGAIN) to help reelect Trump.

 What’s a Black woman to do?

 We have to admit it—we’ve spent more than a few nights sitting on the couch, eating ice cream, and asking the same question.
-But since overeating never changed anything, we decided to write this election guide.
+But since overeating never changed anything, we decided to update and re-release this election guide.

 We hope you use it to stay optimistic and get engaged, because as crazy as our country may seem, the 2020 elections are still an excellent opportunity for us to: